 February 7, 2019

-Below are resources from other organizations that support IPC’s recategorization of psoriasis severity.
+Below are resources from other organizations that discuss the use of biosimilars for the treatment of psoriasis.